-Actions to encourage public housing residents to become more involved in management and participate in homeownership.
+Actions to encourage residents to become more involved in management and participate in homeownership

-The Housing Commission will continue to encourage its public housing residents to become involved in the management of their communities during Fiscal Year 2021.
-Resident Councils will continue to operate at each public housing community, providing a monthly forum for residents to express their concerns and needs at monthly meetings.
-In addition, the 14 member Resident Advisory Board will meet quarterly with key staff, providing a conduit for communicating information, sharing ideas, and ensuring that resident concerns are clearly identified, analyzed and evaluated for service.
+The Housing Commission will continue to encourage its residents to become involved in the management of their communities during Local Fiscal Year 2022.
+Resident Councils will continue to operate at each public housing community, providing a monthly forum for residents to express their concerns and needs.
+In addition, the 14-member Resident Advisory Board will meet quarterly with key staff, providing a conduit for communicating information, sharing ideas, and ensuring resident concerns are clearly identified, analyzed, and evaluated for service.
+The Housing Commission will also work with the residents of the RAD converted properties to maintain a resident council and stay involved in the management of their communities.
 In addition, the Housing Commission will continue to have a resident serve on their Board of Commissioners.
-Residents will be encouraged to provide feedback about their housing and communities through resident surveys and interviews, with feedback being incorporated into the Capital Improvement Plan.
+Residents will be encouraged to provide feedback regarding housing and communities through resident surveys and interviews, with feedback being incorporated into the Capital Improvement Plan.